Tonopah, Arizona: Incorporation efforts

 In 2009, a political action committee named Tonopah United for Our Future (TUFF) filed paperwork with the county, proposing the incorporation of the area into a town.
 The proposal ran into difficulties when the neighboring town of Buckeye voted to publicly oppose the measure.
 State law forbids the incorporation of a new city or town within a specified distance of existing municipalities without their approval, and the proposed boundaries for Tonopah would abut the corporate boundaries of Buckeye, essentially giving Buckeye veto power over any incorporation efforts.
-In 2003, Buckeye had passed a measure approving of any future incorporation effort by Tonopah, but the current town council rescinded the measure, citing concerns that the proposal would extend the new town's boundaries east of the Hassayampa River and into area Buckeye intends to annex.
+In 2003, Buckeye had passed a measure approving of any future incorporation effort by Tonopah, but the town council rescinded the measure, citing concerns that the proposal would extend the new town's boundaries east of the Hassayampa River and into area Buckeye intends to annex.
 Council members did indicate that they were open to future incorporation efforts using the river as a boundary.

 Residents also expressed concern that the proposal was too ambitious and that the new town would be incapable of managing the 100 mi2 of land included in the proposal.
 Geographically it would be among the largest in the state, while estimates placed the population of the proposed town at approximately 6,000.
 Additionally, a number of residents opposed the plan because they believed large tax increases would be necessary to fund a new government.

 Ultimately the measure was defeated on March 10, 2009, by a vote of 523 against incorporation versus 356 in support.